DiddoBoi/GrowtopiaServer-Latest/README.md

 - This source doesn't require coredata.txt
 - This source requires items.dat

+How to activate Ssup name on role :
+- find any equipment
+- Equip it
+- Done.

 Fixing 404 Issue :
 You can fix 404 error with these ways :
 - Go to rgt and back